Listen to This Post

 Shipping your vehicle with auto transport carriers means the company owns the trucks.
 The company you are hiring is doing everything from booking the order, to loading, to then delivering the vehicle.
 It is the opposite with a broker.

 Brokers do not have trucks.
 They will have to find a carrier to move your vehicle and will charge a fee for doing so.
-This is why there are so many trying to deal with a carrier.
-The pricing and the service is all coming from the same place.
+This is why there are so many trying to deal with a carrier so in that way the pricing and the service is all coming from the same place.

-Why is it so hard to find a carrier? – Carriers are typically not interested in working with the public.
-With thousands of brokers, they don’t have to.
-They can pick from an endless list of vehicles from a national marketplace that nearly every single car in the country is listed on.
+Why is it so hard to find a carrier? - Carriers are typically not interested in working with the public.
+With thousands of brokers, they don't have to.
+They can pick from an endless list of vehicles from a national marketplace where licensed third party providers list every single car in the country being shipped in the country.

 When hiring a carrier that is not a broker, you will be working with a company that will specialize in certain routes or areas of the U.S..
 The larger the carrier company, the more routes they will do.
-Most will have a niche area they have grown their fleet in, so they know it well.
-You don’t have to worry about having your vehicle waiting for a truck.
-If they take the job it means they will be picking it up.
+However, most will have a niche area they have grown their presence in, so they know it well.
+You don't have to worry about having your vehicle waiting for a truck.
+If they take the job it means they will be picking it up usually around when they say they will.

 There are two reasons for this.
-The first is that many carriers specialize in a certain area or route.
-The second is that many are independent car carriers are for hire and run their business on the road.
+The first is that many carriers are small owner operators that specialize in a certain area or route.
+The second is that many are independent car carriers are for hire and run their business on the road, therefore do not maintain an office or staffing for calls.
+Having an agent feed them business is just plain easier.

 The abundance of vehicles listed by brokers make it easier for a carrier to choose to work this way.
 They do not have to advertise or deal with customer service.
-By far these have become the majority of trucks out there.
+As mentioned, by far these have become the majority of trucks out there.
 That is why it has become difficult to find a full service carrier, someone that does everything directly.

 If you need your vehicle picked up quickly, there needs to be one of these full service carriers nearby.
 They also have to be going to the vicinity of your destination.

-To put it into perspective, if we were to have our own carrier driving everywhere in the country, you wouldn’t stop seeing our trucks and logos.
+To put it into perspective, if we were to have our own carrier driving everywhere in the country, you wouldn't stop seeing our trucks and logos like you would a popular package shipper.
 So keep that in mind when trying to use carriers, not brokers.

 What this means is that typically you will have to make an effort to find a carrier and then most likely have to wait.
 In this case, using a broker will be much faster.
 They will have a network of trucks available traveling just about anywhere in the country at their disposal.

-This is the most common setup in the industry for an actual full service carrier.
-It makes sense so the carrier can obtain as much business as possible.
+This is the most common setup in the industry for an actual full service carrier that is actually staffing an office an running a business that advertises.
+It makes sense so the carrier can obtain as much clientele as possible since they are competing to be found by the pubic and cannot be everywhere at once.
 They will be licensed as both a carrier and a broker.
 While specializing in a specific route or quadrant of the U.S., the rest will be given to other carriers.
+Therefore, if trying to avoid a broker, it may still happen the same way.

-So in other words they will be acting the same way as a normal broker would in those cases.
 Many times when you contact a company that claim to be carriers, they may not mention this.
-If you insist on having it only done with a direct auto transport company, you should ask if they handle that route.
-There will be the issue you will run into.
-Because you are looking for a true national auto transport company that provides service everywhere and at any time.
+If you insist on having it only done with a direct auto transport company, you must ask if they themselves handle that route.
+This can happen because you are looking for a true national auto transport company that provides service everywhere and at any time.

-To find a carrier that travels every nook and cranny of the U.S. constantly is logistically impossible.
-Not to mention they would need to have their trucks traveling through your area at the time you wanted pickup.
+To find a carrier that travels every nook and cranny of the U.S. at the time your vehicle is set to depart is logistically impossible.
+As mentioned before, they would need to have their trucks traveling through your area at the time you wanted pickup.
 If your car is ready today, you would need to have a truck already in the area to pick up 9 or 10 other cars.
+That exact carrier company would have to be hired by all the parties shipping vehicles in that area.
 They also need to be heading within a reasonable distance of where your vehicle is being shipped to.
-The same thing for the other dozen customers dispatched today.
-If a company could have that many trucks on the road you would never stop seeing the logos.
-That’s why nearly all carriers also broker out.
+That's why nearly all carriers also broker out.

 When choosing to search out direct auto transport companies, it's important to note that most carrier companies aren't the large goliaths you imagine.
 They don't travel all over the country.
 This is because many of them are actually owner-operators that run specific routes and actually prefer to work with brokers.
 They travel only a few areas consistently based on how frequent they get business and where they call home.
 Some even travel with their families, with each handling everything from dispatch to accounting.
 With the abundance of vehicles available in their areas, they have no need to advertise.
 That is another reason they are less available to you directly.